PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Related work

-The PC-MSDM was extended to PCQM~\cite{Meynet2020a}, by incorporating local statistical measurements from luminance, chrominance and hue components to evaluate textural impairments.
-The PointSSIM~\cite{Alexiou2020a} relies on statistical dispersion of location, normal, curvature and luminance data.
+Regarding metrics that consider both geometry and texture, the point-to-distribution metric was extended to capture color degradations in~\cite{Javaheri2021a} by additionally applying the same formula on the luminance component.
+The PC-MSDM was extended to PCQM~\cite{Meynet2020a} by incorporating local statistical measurements from luminance, chrominance, and hue in order to evaluate textural impairments.
+The PointSSIM~\cite{Alexiou2020a} relies on statistical dispersion of location, normal, curvature, and luminance data.
 An optional pre-processing step of voxelization is proposed to enable different scaling effects and reduce intrinsic geometric resolution differences across contents.
 The VQA-CPC~\cite{Hua2020a} computes statistics upon Euclidean distances between every sample and the arithmetic mean of the point cloud, using geometric coordinates and color values.
-An extension is presented in~\cite{Hua2021a}, involving a point cloud partition stage, before extraction of features per region.
-The geometric features consist of statistical moments applied on Euclidean distances, angular distortions and local densities, which are weighted according to the roughness of a region.
-The textural features rely on the same statistics, after conversion to the HSV color space.
-The above algorithms follow a similar operating principle to the SSIM~\cite{Wang2004a}, in terms of identifying structural features that reflect local changes in either geometric, or textural information.
+An extension is presented in~\cite{Hua2021a}, namely CPC-GSCT, which involves a point cloud partition stage, before extraction of features per region.